 To take the easier option, walk up Tai Tam Reservoir Road to Parkview.
 Alternatively, you can also take a taxi straight up to Parkview if you’re not taking the bus.

-Just beside Parkview is the entrance to the Wilson Trail.
-Take the entrance that goes towards Tai Tam Country Park and stay on the path till you reach the highest point on this section of the hike, Violet Hill.
+Just besides Parkview is the entrance to the Wilson Trail.
+Take the entrance that goes towards Violet Hill (the other side heads to Jardine’s Lookout) and stay on the trail till you reach the highest point on this section of the hike.

 Difficult Option to Violet Hill – via Tai Tam Country Trail